 5.6.
 Review and Ranking by the College Awards Committee.
 All applications received by the Dean shall be sent to the College Awards Committee.
 The College Awards Committee shall review and rank the submissions.
-The College Awards Committee shall then forward the nominees’ submitted materials, along with the Committee’s recommendation and ranking, to the Academic Senate Office.
+The College Awards Committee shall then forward the top-ranked nominees’ submitted materials, along with the Committee’s recommendation and rankings of all nominees, to the Academic Senate Office.
+The College Awards Committee may choose not to recommend any nominee to the Academic Senate Office, noting their decision.
+If at least one nominee is recommended to the Academic Senate Office, the top nominee, as ranked by the College Awards Committee, shall be recognized as the college's Distinguished Faculty Scholarly and Creative Achievement Award recipient for the academic year when the ranking took place.
+Such recognition shall not imply any university-wide accolade.

 5.7.
 College Award Committee: The membership of, and the mechanism for the selection of, a College’s Award Committee will be determined by the Faculty Council of that College.

 5.8.
-Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the ranked nominees forwarded by the College Awards Committees.
+Review by the University Awards Committee: The University Awards Committee shall make the final selection of the award recipient(s) from the top-ranked nominees forwarded by the College Awards Committees.
 The name(s) of the award recipient(s) shall be forwarded to the Chair of the Academic Senate.

 6.0 DISTINGUISHED FACULTY TEACHING AWARD

 6.1.
 Purpose: The Distinguished Faculty Teaching Award, established in 1986, is designed to encourage, reward, and publicly acknowledge sustained excellence in teaching by members of the University’s faculty.
-Normally, no more than four (4) awards are granted annually, at least one of which shall be specifically reserved for lecturer faculty.
+At most, four (4) awards are granted annually.

 6.2.
 Eligibility: All Unit-3 faculty are eligible.
 Nominees must have been employed by the University for a minimum of five (5) years.
 To be considered, nominees must have completed a minimum of 90 WTU or an equivalent assignment relative to the University’s instructional mission.
 A period of ten (10) years must elapse before a recipient is again eligible for this award.